 To register, householders should go to either the Napier City or Hastings District council website, search for HazMobile and complete the online booking form – if people don’t book they won’t be able to use the service.

-If people do not register and turn up on the day, their waste will not be collected.
+If people turn up on the day without registering they will be turned away.

 During the registration process, people will be asked to list the hazardous goods they are bringing for collection.
 Only these listed goods will be accepted so people are advised to think carefully, and check their sheds thoroughly before registering.

 Bookings are open now and will close on Wednesday, March 25.
 Numbers are limited to the first 640 bookings (Napier and Hastings combined).

 On collection day, it is very important that hazardous materials are transported to the HazMobile safely.